Inject environment variables with the CircleCI API

 Refer to the Getting started with the API section of the API Developer’s Guide for more guidance on making requests.

-Pipeline parameters are not treated as sensitive data and must not be used by customers for sensitive values (secrets). |
+Pipeline parameters are not treated as sensitive data and must not be used for sensitive values (secrets). |

 Read more about pipeline parameters on the Pipeline values and parameters page.